Analysis | Why Trump is taking the unusual step of actually filing a lawsuit he had threatened

 As I’ve written before, Facebook, YouTube and Twitter began more actively policing misinformation and abusive content in the months after the 2016 election, following rampant criticism for allowing that behavior to propagate unchecked.
 The algorithmic effort to uproot such content included a number of prominent conservatives who (like Trump) had shared false information or (like Trump) had berated perceived opponents.
 A narrative formed: The companies were targeting them for what they believed rather than how they expressed it.
 This culminated in Trump’s removal from the platforms for obviously spreading false claims about fraud and obviously stoking his base’s anger.

 It’s clearly the case that Republicans see this as a politically useful issue.
 As Trump announced his suit against Facebook (which, it’s safe to say, will probably not succeed), congressional Republicans moved forward with targeting tech companies legislatively.
-Polling conducted by Fox News last month found that most Americans think that tech companies have too much power; more than 6 in 10 say that’s true of Facebook.
+Polling conducted by Fox News last month found that most Americans think tech companies have too much power; more than 6 in 10 say that’s true of Facebook.
 Most Americans also think Facebook should be broken up into smaller companies.
 It’s a hefty if imperfect target.

 But, of course, actually launching this suit bears other benefits.
 Filing a lawsuit continues to convey a sense of seriousness with the public even when that’s not really deserved.
 This lawsuit is being presented as a “class-action lawsuit,” a designation that is granted by a court and not simply declared by a litigant — but the term implies that there has been some broad injustice that demands a fix.

 Most to the point, Trump’s announcement offered an opportunity for two of the things Trump likes the most: getting attention and collecting money.
 Shortly after his speech, his political action committee sent out a fundraising appeal centered on the suit.
 The Republican Party followed suit soon after.
-It’s possible that the announcement marks not only a manifestation of Trump’s frustrations against his opponents but the GOP figuring out how to effectively leverage Trump’s popularity.
-The party has been threatening to target tech for a while; with Trump’s lawsuit they get a news peg, a fundraising hook and an ability to position themselves as enacting Trump’s will.
+It’s possible that the announcement marks not only a manifestation of Trump’s frustrations against his opponents but also the GOP figuring out how to effectively leverage Trump’s popularity.
+The party has been threatening to target tech for a while; with Trump’s lawsuit it gets a news peg, a fundraising hook and an ability to position itself as enacting Trump’s will.

 During his comments at Bedminster, by the way, Trump made another familiar promise.

-“This is the first of numerous other lawsuits I assume that would follow,” Trump promised.
+“This is the first of numerous other lawsuits I assume that would follow,” Trump said.

 We’ve heard similar threats before.